-is not your typical video game.
-Presented both in standard mode and VR when it launches on PlayStation 4, it's the debut title from what may be the world's first "environmentally-focused game developer."
-Tigertron.
-As I consider climate change and the future prospects for life on Earth to be of utmost importance, the idea behind building not just a game around these themes but your entire studio moved me to reach out to the young studio for an interview.
+Jupiter & Mars is not your typical video game.
+Presented both in standard mode and VR when it launches on PlayStation 4, it's the debut title from what may be the world's first "environmentally-focused game developer," Tigertron.
+As climate change and the future prospects for life on Earth are of utmost importance, the idea behind building not just a game around these themes but your entire studio moved me to reach out to the young studio for an interview.

 Tigertron was established in 2015 “with the aim of developing games inspired by the real-world challenges of today.”
 Can you talk specifically about those real-world challenges that drive you?